olivermanz/spring-boot-starter-pushover/README.md

 # Spring Boot Starter for Pushover

-**NOTE:** I am currently working on deploying this to maven central.
-Until then, I would kindly ask you to build the project from sources for now.

 ## Pushover
 Pushover is a service for sending push messages to end devices like smartphone.
 For details refer to their website at https://www.pushover.net.
 This project basically adds a service for sending message over the pushover REST API to your spring boot application.
 For this